 Join an invaluable meeting for urban school leaders by connecting with like-minded professionals, engaging in thought-provoking discussions, and forging meaningful connections to drive positive change.
 You must be registered for this Leadership Network to attend the meeting.
 When you join you will receive an email with the monthly meeting link.
 Join here.
 Share via: Facebook […]REGISTER

 Upcoming Network Meetings

-Calling middle school leaders!
-Connect with like-minded educators, engage in dynamic discussions, and gain valuable insights where you’ll empower yourself to navigate the middle school landscape with confidence.
+New school leaders, join us for support, mentoring, and networking.
+Delve into educational leadership topics, gain valuable insights, and navigate the early years successfully.
 You must be registered for this Leadership Network to attend the meeting.
 When you join you will receive an email with the monthly meeting link.
-Join here. […]REGISTER
+Join here.
+Share via: Facebook Twitter […]REGISTER